elliejs/teemo/README.md

 ### Q: How do I use events?
 ### A:
 Subscribe to an event to begin receiving its messages.
-The default_handler argument runs every time a message is received and not otherwise handled.
-You don't need to supply a default_handler.
+The `default_handler` argument runs every time a message is received and not otherwise handled.
+You don't need to supply a `default_handler`.
 If you don't the automatic behavior is to log it as info.

 ### Q: How do I interact with messages coming from events?
 ### A:
 Messages come from endpoints.
-To catch an endpoint for special processing, use subscription_filter_endpoint from willump, or filter_endpoint from the subscription. these methods make the 'handler' argument run instead of the event's default handler.
+To catch an endpoint for special processing, use subscription_filter_endpoint from Teemo, or filter_endpoint from the subscription. these methods make the 'handler' argument run instead of the event's default handler.

 ###	REMEMBER TO MAKE EVENT HANDLER METHODS ASYNC